 It’s fascinating how God delicately and decisively weaves His story through each of our lives.
 If you don’t know us yet, we’ll give you a brief version of our story leading up to today:

 Wilson, born and raised in Haiti, was hired by a non-profit organization, Children of the Promise (COTP), to maintain vehicles and buildings.
-His work was never just about the projects he took on or the paycheck; everything Wilson always said what he was doing was “for the kids.”
+His work was never just about the projects he took on or the paycheck; Wilson always said everything he was doing was “for the kids.”

 I (Sheila) was born and raised in California and moved to Haiti to be the nurse for 60+ infants and children at COTP, where I would stay for two years.
 The job was extremely challenging but also immensely rewarding and caused a great deal of growth in me.

 Each heeding the call to serve those precious children in very different ways, Wilson and I fell in love while dreaming of how God would use us together in even bigger ways.

 We married in August 2013, and were separated for a time until Wilson was granted a green card and we could live together in the U.S. beginning in December 2014.
 We had a busy and exciting year there, full of family, friends, road trips, and countless new experiences and loved every minute of it.
 Okay, most of the minutes.
 Our lives are far from perfect 🙂